Concerts of Chembai: Early career (1909–1915)

-Karur Concert (1913)
+Karur concert (1913)

 Pethachi Chettiar, a patron of the arts and artists, lived in Karur near Trichy.
 He organized a festival featuring music concerts by leading musicians.
-Harikesanallur Muthiah Bhagavatar, a well-regarded musician and composer (vaggeyakara), was in charge of the festival arrangements.
-Chembai wanted to attend this music festival, so he and his brother traveled to Karur.
-He met Muthiah Bhagavatar and expressed his desire to perform at the festival, but Muthiah Bhagavatar explained that the performance schedule had already been finalized and could not be changed.
+Harikesanallur Muthiah Bhagavatar, a prominent musician and composer (vaggeyakara), was in charge of the festival arrangements.
+Chembai wanted to attend this music festival, so he and his brother traveled to Karur, where he met Muthiah Bhagavatar and expressed his desire to perform at the festival.
+But Muthiah Bhagavatar explained that the performance schedule had already been finalized and could not be changed.

-Chembai was disappointed, but when the violin accompanist for a jalatarangam concert failed to arrive, he offered his services to the artist, who accepted.
-The concert was a great success, and Chembai was paid for his contribution.
-However, he stated that his only intention had been to sing and that he valued the opportunity to perform before such a large audience more than monetary payment.
-Deeply impressed by his sincerity, Muthiah Bhagavatar and Pethachi Chettiar promised him a performance slot for the following day, where Chembai sang to the appreciation of the audience.
+After the scheduled violin accompanist for a jalatarangam concert failed to arrive, Chembai performed as a substitute for the artist and was paid for his contribution.
+Muthiah Bhagavatar and Pethachi Chettiar promised him a performance slot for the following day, where Chembai sang to the audience's appreciation.

-Pondicherry Concert (1915)

-Chembai was invited to sing at a wedding for the family of Jnanaprakasa Mudaliar in Pondicherry.
-Until then, the brothers had given concerts mostly in and around Chembai.
-They had been to several places with Natesa Sastrigal and sung at his discourses, but these mini concerts were more like interludes.
-The performance in Pondicherry resulted in Chembai becoming known widely, leading to more concert opportunities.

-Ernakulam Concert (1915)
+Ernakulam concert (1915)

-Chembai secured a similar opportunity in 1915, when T.A.Duraiswami Iyer, a prominent citizen of Ernakulam, conducted an annual Tyagaraja festival, which attracted notable performers and listeners.
-Chembai went to Ernakulam and requested Duraiswami Iyer for a chance to sing, and Duraiswami Iyer agreed.
-Chembai sang for the allotted time and was about to leave, when the audience requested one more song, and he obliged.
-Here he befriended T.G.
+Chembai secured a similar opportunity in 1915, when T. A. Duraiswami Iyer, a prominent citizen of Ernakulam, conducted an annual Tyagaraja festival, which attracted notable performers and listeners.
+Chembai went to Ernakulam and asked Duraiswami Iyer for a chance to sing, to which Duraiswami Iyer agreed.
+Chembai sang for the allotted time and was about to leave when the audience requested one more song, with which he ended the concert.
+Here, he befriended T.G.
 Krishna Iyer (Duraiswami Iyer's nephew), whose compositions he later set to classical music and popularized.

-Thiruvavaduthurai Concert (1915)
+Thiruvavaduthurai concert (1915)

-Chembai had heard about 'Sreelasree' Ambalavana Desikar (pontiff of the Tiruvavaduturai matha) and his knowledge of music.
+Chembai had heard about "Sreelasree" Ambalavana Desikar (pontiff of the Tiruvavaduturai matha) and his knowledge of music.
 He wanted to sing before him and proceeded to Tiruvavaduthurai with his brother.
 At Desikar's suggestion, Chembai rendered in viruttam form the verse Kanduka madakkariyai vasamai nadattalam.
 Desikar prompted Chembai about the ragas he should sing, and Chembai responded.
 Desikar then ordered that a katcheri (concert) by Chembai be held the next day.
 The concert featured Azhagianambi Pillai on the mridangam.